East County

 Gators teammate Dominique Hunter led both ballclubs with 18 points.

 Miller, a freshman forward, is the leading scorer off the bench for SFSU.
-Because of her strong start, she is now moving into the starting line-up, with 8 starts over the team's past 10 contests.
+Because of her strong start, she is now moving into the starting line-up, with eight starts over the team's past 10 contests.

 Pomona starter La'Kenya Simon West